Y-username/first-miniproject/README.md

 6. line17,22,28 to close all gutters of columns (bootstrap padding to all columns by default), add no-gutters class to all the rows
 7. in anchor tag, target="_blank" means the link will open in a new tab!!
 8. line67, add transition to cv-pdf class. always add transition to parents class
+9. ? line51 why col-md-8 instead of col-md-4
+10. div class="col-10 offset-1 offset-sm-0 col-sm-4 col-md-6" means 1 col in 10col size on mobile with 1col on left and right side as margin, no margin on tablet and desktop, 3 col on tablet and 2 col on desktop